 tablets which Moses had smashed (was Super Glue available in Samuel's

-A bit later Samuel appointed Israel's first king, King Saul.
+later Samuel appointed Israel's first king, King Saul.
 Israel

 developed a political structure in which the king was kept in check by